After quake Turkish villagers fear white death

 But the disaster has "affected 600,000," according to the provincial governor, with people in the towns and villages frightened to sleep in homes they feared were too fragile to withstand aftershocks rattling the area.

-While relief efforts first focused on the provincial capital of Van, a city of 1 million, and Ercis, a town of 100,000, outlying homesteads were left waiting longer for help.
+While relief efforts first focussed on the provincial capital of Van, a city of 1 million, and Ercis, a town of 100,000, outlying homesteads were left waiting longer for help.

-Half way between Van and Ercis, villages wedged in the desolate, barren hills belonged in another century to the urban centers even before the quake.
+Half way between Van and Ercis, villages wedged in the desolate, barren hills belonged in another century to the urban centres even before the quake.

 On the way to Guvencli were ruins of houses on each side of the winding, muddy track road.
 Some completely flattened, other with walls missing.